lambda-11235/riscv-console/README_KERNEL.md

 ## Demo

+WARNING: Do not run demo if you have epilepsy triggered by flashing lights.

 To run the demo application do the following steps.

 1. Build and run the kernel found in `./kernel/`.